 '''

+instance ToCapture (Capture "x" Int) where

+toCapture =

+DocCapture "x"

+"(integer) position on the x axis" -- description

 instance ToCapture (Capture "y" Int) where

 toCapture =

 DocCapture "y"

 "(integer) position on the y axis" -- description

 instance ToSample Position where

 toSamples = singleSample (Position 3 14) -- example of output

 instance ToParam (QueryParam "name" String) where

 toParam =

 DocQueryParam "name"

 -- name

 ["Alp", "John Doe", "..."] -- example of values (not necessarily exhaustive)

 "Name of the person to say hello to." -- description

 Normal -- Normal, List or Flag

 instance ToSample HelloMessage where

 toSamples =

 [ ("When a value is provided for 'name'", HelloMessage "Hello, Alp")

 , ("When 'name' is not specified", HelloMessage "Hello, anonymous coward")

 -- mutliple examples to display this time

 ci :: ClientInfo

 ci = ClientInfo "Alp" "alp@foo.com" 26 ["haskell", "mathematics"]

 instance ToSample ClientInfo where

+'''

+'''

 toSamples = singleSample ci

 instance ToSample Email where

 toSamples = singleSample (emailForClient ci)

 '''

 Types that are used as request or response bodies have to instantiate the ToSample typeclass which lets you specify one or more examples of values.
 Captures and QueryParams have to instantiate their respective ToCapture and ToParam classes and provide a name and some information about the concrete meaning of that argument, as illustrated in the code above.
-The EmptyAPI combinator needs no special treatment as it generates no documentation: an empty API has no endpoints to document.